pantheon-systems/documentation/source/partials/transfer-ownership-billing-steps.md

+1. Open the Site Dashboard for the site.

-1. Click the **Billing** tab in the Pantheon Site Dashboard.
+1. Select the **Billing** tab.

-1. Click **Transfer Site** > enter the email address associated with the account to which you want to transfer site ownership.
+1. Click **Transfer Site** and  enter the email address associated with the account to which you want to transfer site ownership.

 1. Click **Send Request**.